To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 You’ll additionally want to know that ADT locks you into a 3-year contract, while SimpliSafe doesn’t require a commitment.
 For the sake of this example, we’ll say you keep the system for 3 years.
 Here’s an example of how much it would cost you through ADT and SimpliSafe.

-There’s more of an upfront cost to SimpliSafe’s system since you have to pay for the equipment, but the monitoring is less than half of what ADT’s is.
+There’s more of an upfront cost with SimpliSafe’s system since you have to pay for the equipment, but the monitoring is less than half of ADT’s.
 ADT has 10 monitoring stations and SimpliSafe has 6.

 Both systems are easy to use after the setup process is complete.
 People rave about how easy it is to install SimpliSafe.
 Meanwhile, ADT requires a professional which means you’ll need to schedule an installation appointment.
 Unfortunately many ADT resellers we’ve encountered have a poor reputation for being on time or keeping their appointments.